Skip to content

 Check Settings → General → Software Update for iOS.
 Check Settings → General → About for carrier updates: a popup appears within 15 seconds if one is pending.
 Apple’s carrier settings documentation confirms that 1 carrier-profile install can address messaging, data, and calling regressions in a single step.
 The same page states carriers may push these updates automatically, but checking manually surfaces them faster.

-A T-Mobile carrier profile update in early April 2026 restored group MMS on two of our test iPhones that had been splitting threads for a week.
-The profile installed in 28 seconds with no reboot required.
+A carrier profile update can restore group MMS on iPhones that have been splitting threads for a week.
+These profiles install quickly with no reboot required.
 Always install carrier updates the moment they appear.

 #Delete the Group Conversation and Recreate It